hauke96/the-green-spot/content/posts/thueringer-wald-2022-report/index.en.md

 Since the Rennsteig is quite well known, you can eat and drink something at several locations along the route (see [map above](#route)).
 Even in the off-season, many locations were open.

+## Overnight stays

+I spent all three nights in the forest.
+The last one in one of the many shelters there.
+Although [wild camping is prohibited in Germany]({{< ref "posts/hiking-in-germany/#wild-camping" >}}), there are many shelters along the Rennsteig where overnight stays are tolerated.

 ## Weather

 The first day it was relatively warm (I guess about 15 °C / 60°F up to 20 °C / 70°F at noon).